 The DieHard battery sponsored the Richard Petty team car driven by Wally Dallenbach Jr. during the 1994 NASCAR® season.

-DieHard batteries kept robot Johnny Five recharged in the 1988 movie Short Circuit 2 and was also evident in Days of Thunder movie starring Tom Cruise in 1990.
+DieHard batteries kept robot Johnny Five recharged in the 1988 movie Short Circuit 2 and were also evident in the 1990 movie Days of Thunder, starring Tom Cruise.

 DieHard teamed up with Orange County Choppers once again in 2009 for an OCC chopper built for Siemens that was powered solely by the DieHard Platinum Automotive Battery.
 This same battery has been ranked #1 by a leading consumer publication for its superior AGM performance.

 Along with legendary automotive battery performance, DieHard offers batteries for motorcycles, boats and personal watercraft, golf carts, garden tractors, snowmobiles, ATVs, and mobility equipment.
 DieHard Tool & Home batteries include disposable household alkaline batteries and rechargeable batteries designed for Craftsman C3 Tools.

 Sears continues to build DieHard automobile batteries with a variety of innovative features, including batteries with reserve starting power and batteries designed for specific geographic regions.

 DieHard once again led the automotive battery category in 1999 with the introduction of the DieHard Security Battery.
 Backed by intensive research and development, the DieHard Security Battery is the only automotive battery engineered to start your car and stop a thief.

 The DieHard Platinum Automotive Battery arrived in 2007.
 A premium-grade automotive battery, the Platinum battery is designed for a longer life than traditional batteries.
 It offers an increased level of safe operation, resistance to extreme heat and cold, and proven vibration resistance.